lerer-veracode/Veracode-manual-for-GitHub/README.md

 ## Flow Control

-This section is mostly around utilizing GitHub build-in functionality to get a desire process
+This section is mostly around utilizing GitHub build-in functionality to get a desire process.

 ### Branch protection (for Pull Request)
 __[Protected Branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)__ can help answer a (repeated) question - How can we block a Pull Request for failed scan.